Terug naar Encyclopedie

 What is a medical-legal prognosis assessment?

-A **medical-legal prognosis assessment** is an analysis of your future earning capacity, based on medical data and legal criteria.
-This assessment determines whether your work disability is **sustainable** (i.e., not temporary) and whether you qualify for an **IVA** or **WGA**.
+A medical-legal prognosis assessment is an analysis of your future earning capacity, based on medical data and legal criteria.
+This assessment determines whether your work disability is sustainable (i.e., not temporary) and whether you qualify for an IVA or WGA.
+The UWV (Employee Insurance Agency) and the court use this prognosis to determine:

 • Whether your work disability will last at least 15 years (IVA criteria).